lit/lit/README.md

 const render = () => html`count: ${count++}`;
 ```

-The template object is based on an actual HTML `<template>` element and created by setting it's `innerHTML`, utilizing the browsers HTML parser.
-The HTML is not created by concatenating the expression values, but by adding in special markers.
+The template object is based on an actual HTML `<template>` element and created by setting it's `innerHTML`, utilizing the browser's HTML parser.
+The HTML is not created by concatenating the string literals expression values, but by joining the literal parts with special markers.
 The template object finds and remembers the locations of the markers (called "parts").
 This makes the system safer from XSS attacks: a value bound to an attribute can't close the attribute, text content is automatically escaped, etc.

 When a template is rendered it is cloned along with the part metadata.
 Values are set via `setAttribute()` and `textContent`.
 Some state is stored on the container to indicate that a template was already rendered there.
-Subsequent renders use that state to update only the parts, not the entire template instance.
+Subsequent renders use that state to update only the dynamic parts, not the entire template instance.

 ### Rough Algorithm